bufbuild-ru/docs/docs/protovalidate/quickstart/index.md

 ## Running validations

-All Protovalidate languages provide an idiomatic API for validating a Protobuf message.In the final code exercise, you'll use it directly, checking enforcement of `GetWeatherRequest`'s validation rules.
+All Protovalidate languages provide an idiomatic API for validating a Protobuf message.

+In the final code exercise, you'll use it directly, checking enforcement of `GetWeatherRequest`'s validation rules.

 +++tabs key:70a55f19e07dd7ea6318bf95a4fe1060